EmPowered Women in Solar: Lauren Armata

 Work With Purpose

 Our solar installers are an important part of the work we do here at EmPower Solar.
 We take pride in providing hands-on solar energy education and training under the guidance of senior engineers and energy management professionals.
-However, solar involves more than just the installations, and we employ professionals with skills in sales, construction, operations, design, and more.
+However, solar involves more than just the installations.
+We employ professionals with skills in sales, construction, operations, design, and more.

 Explore Careers in Solar